LaasYath/centralTexasTourismRecs/README.md

 ![](homePage.png)

 ### Attractions
 The `Attractions` page displays various attractions.
 Using the bar to the left, users can select checkboxes to filter their results.
 Make sure to click the `Update Preferences` button at the bottom of the bar in order for your selection to work.
 When you select a checkbox, all activities of that type will be displayed, regardless of the other preferences chosen.
 Located underneath the `Update Preferences` button, there is also the `Clear Preferences` button to clear your selection.
-On the page itself, you will see individual blocks containing the name, an image, a blurb, and other details relating to the event
+On the page itself, you will see individual blocks containing the name, an image, a blurb, and other details relating to the event.
+Users can search for specific attractions as well.

 ![](attractionsPage.png)

 ### Hotels
 The `Hotels` page display hotels that the user can browse through.
 Similarly to the attractions page, the user can sort their results by rating and filter their results by location.
+They can also search for specific hotels.
 Individual blocks will show up with an image, link to the official hotel's website, as well as location and rating.

 ![](hotelsPage.png)

 ### Contact
 The `Contact` page can be used to send an email to our team.
 General inquiries about attractions and the user's visit are welcome.
-The web page also passes the information securely, so there is no need to worry about the user's information being open to malicious hackers.
+The web page does not store the user's name or email, so there is no need to worry about the user's information being open to malicious hackers.
 You can read more about it through our [privacy policy](http://localhost:81/extra/privacy.php) Error messages will display below the `Send Mail` button if the input does not meet requirements.

 ![](contactPage.png)